lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 ## Testing practices
 Tests should be "FIRST:"
 - **Fast:** Should be easy and fast to run the tests
-- **Independent:** No test relies on other tests so that you can run only a subset of tests that cover recent changes
+- **Independent:** No test relies on other tests so that you can run only a subset of tests that cover recent changes/in any order
 - **Repeatable:** Should not rely on external factors like the date or magic constants that will break the test if their values change
 - **Self-checking:** Tests should not need human checking to know if they passed
 - **Timely:** Should be updated at the same time as the code they are for